JPMorgan Explores Institutional Crypto Trading Amid Market Uncertainty

 Long-Term Implications for Financial Stability and Innovation

 Risk assessment remains central to the discussion.
 In the short term, operational and compliance challenges represent the primary concerns, including custody security, counterparty risk, and reporting accuracy.
-Over the longer term, macro-financial risks could emerge if digital asset volatility amplifies market stress during economic downturns.

 These considerations explain why institutions emphasize controlled, institutional-only access rather than broad retail expansion.